pajtai/grunt-useref/README.md

 Utilize build blocks in your html to indicate the files to be concatenated and minified.
-This task will parse the build blocks by updating the `<script>` and `<style>` blocks in your html, and it will schedule the concatenation and minification of the desired files by dynamically updating the `concat`, `min`, and `cssmin` (part of `grunt-css` - this is auto included as a dependency for `grunt-useref`) tasks.
+This task will parse the build blocks by updating the `<script>` and `<style>` blocks in your html, and it will schedule the concatenation and minification of the desired files by dynamically updating the `concat`, `uglify`, and `cssmin` (part of `grunt-css` - this is auto included as a dependency for `grunt-useref`) tasks.

-**This tasks modifies files, so it should be executed on a temp directory or the final build directory.**
+**This task modifies files, so it should be executed on a temp directory or the final build directory.**

-**This task relies on the concat, min, and cssmin tasks to be run after it... concat first.**
+**This task relies on the concat, uglify, and cssmin tasks to be run after it... concat first.**

 Inspiration (and large chunks of code) for `grunt-useref` was taken from the `usemin` tasks of [H5BP](https://raw.github.com/h5bp/node-build-script/master/tasks/usemin.js) and